brianshumate/synergipsum/README.md

 ```
 node

-var Synergy = require('synergipsum')
+var synergy = require('synergipsum')
-var blather = Synergy.create(7) // synergy speak with 7 sentences
+var blather = synergy.create(7) // synergy speak with 7 sentences
 blather.generate()
 ```

-Maybe it will do more later, and the vocabulary will definitely continue to be expanded over time.
-This is also my first ever Node.js module, so feel free to offer suggestions, pull requests, and all of the neighborly things.
+Maybe this will do more later, and the vocabulary might expand over time.
+This is also my first ever Node.js module, so feel free to offer suggestions, pull requests, and all the neighborly things.

 ## Thanks

 I could not have made this module without inspiration from similar things with established vocabularies.
-The majority of syngergipsum vocabulary was borrowed from the most excellent
+I borrowed the majority of syngergipsum's vocabulary from the most excellent
 [Web Economy Bullshit Generator](http://www.dack.com/web/bullshit.html).

 Hopefully its output is as fun for you as it was for me to learn a